Free-Object-Hub/.github/profile/README.md

 [Version loader](https://objecthub.xyz/loader)

 ## Philosophy
-All code that we can publish - we publish in the public domain.
-Not MIT, not Apache - specifically Public Domain, as a tribute to Terry Davis, do whatever you want with it
+All code that we can publish - we publish in the public domain, as a tribute to Terry Davis, do whatever you want with it

 Seriously though, I (MIOBOMB) am so confident in the insane non-obviousness and at the same time practicality of my code that Public Domain does not scare me at all